mlm20/terra-health-archetypes/spec.md

 # 🧬 Health Archetypes – Local Demo Spec (LLM + Image Gen Edition)

-A fast, privacy-first, no-login web demo where users connect their wearable, get a one-of-a-kind **Health Archetype**, and copy a beautifully generated card to share with friends.
+A fast, privacy-first, no-login web demo where users can get a one-of-a-kind **Health Archetype**, and copy a beautifully generated card to share with friends.

 ---